 On the work front, I have been enjoying returning to working one job.
 The food truck has done some cool events this month, including local markets.
 The North Vancouver Shipyard Markets are such a great event on a Friday night.
 You have approximately 20+ food trucks and stalls to choose from; a beer garden; local products and a live band covering some old and new tunes.
 It doesn’t even feel like work when you are talking to friendly families, oohing and aahing over every cute dog that walks past (which is a lot mind you) swapping food with fellow vendors and dancing to the music.

 We also had a staff party at the end of the month, because we can.
 We have a great team and I could have been back home sitting on a fellow employee’s patio next to the barbecue, if not for the fact we were drinking out of those red solo cups that feature in every American movie and TV show.
 Oh, and there was also the fact of the keg in the corner.

-To wrap up the month we visited our favourite Aussie pub, Moose’s Down Under to watch the My team lost *insert crying emoticon here* but it was still a good night meeting new Australian friends on the other side of the world.
+To wrap up the month we visited our favourite Aussie pub, Moose’s Down Under to watch the State of Origin.
+My team lost *insert crying emoticon here* but it was still a good night meeting new Australian friends on the other side of the world.